whichken/horadricjs/README.md

 - `/bin/ffprobe` - Allows you to override the ffprobe executable with a custom version.
 - `/transcode` - The scratch directory for in-progress transcodes.
 If not provided, it will remain internal to the docker container.

+### Environment Variables

+- `CONCURRENCY` - The amount of encodes that can be executing at the same time.
+Defaults to 2.